 Central Penn does accept CLEP examinations for credit in identified areas.
 However, at this time the College is not a testing center.
-The closest testing center to the College is: Harrisburg Area Community College, One HACC Drive, Harrisburg, PA 17110.
+Go to www.collegeboard.com/CLEP to find a testing site in close proximity to you.

 The College follows the published ACE Recommended Credit-Granting scores.
 The course equivalency listing identifies the credit Central Penn will grant for each examination and is available from the Registrar or on the College website.